-Hailey-Hailey disease is also known as familial benign chronic pemphigus, as originally described by the Hailey brothers.
-It is a rare inherited skin condition in which red scaly areas that can be itchy and sore, can lead to superficial blisters and eroded (broken) areas of the skin folds of the groin, armpits, neck and under the breasts.
+Hailey-Hailey disease is also known as familial benign chronic pemphigus.
+It was originally described by the Hailey brothers.
+It is a rare inherited skin condition in which there are red scaly areas that can be itchy and sore, that can lead to superficial blisters and eroded (broken) areas of the skin.
+This usually affects the folds of the groin, armpits, neck and under the breasts.
 The condition flares intermittently and tends to come and go.
 Many patients are able to lead full and normal lives, with their condition being a nuisance rather than a serious problem.
-Some patients are more severely affected and experience more persistent painful raw areas of the skin with development of superficial blisters.
+Some people are more severely affected and experience more persistent painful raw areas of the skin with development of superficial blisters.